a-p-hadi/Flask-Learning/README.md

 <br />

 **Lesson 6**\
 The purpose of this course is to familiarize you with the "POST" method.
 By executing this code, you will launch a webservice that you must send two numbers to when calling it, and it will return their sum and product in json format.
+Just remember to pass the num1 and num2 attributes in the body.
 ```bash
 python 05_POST.py
 ```